LBHackney-IT/Data-Platform-Playbook/docs/playbook/create-glue-jobs.md

 - __trigger_enabled__: Set to `false` to disable scheduled or conditional triggers for the glue job.
 This is set to `true` by default.

 #### 3. Committing your changes using the GitHub UI: The Data Platform team needs to approve any changes to the code, so your change won't happen automatically.
 To submit your change:
-  - Provide a description to explain what you've changed
+  - Provide a description to explain what you've changed.
   - Select the option to create a `new branch` for this commit (i.e. the code you've changed).
 You can just use the suggested name for your branch.
   - Once you click 'Propose changes' you'll have the opportunity to add even more detail if needed before submitted for review.
   - You'll receive an email to confirm that your changes have been approved.